| Prerequisites |

 -

-always use shared-tenant-fes for all APIs
+always use shared-tenant-fes for all APIsflow:

 - The client doesn’t call

-. - The client sends a request to
+fes.gmail.com. - The client sends a request to

-to retrieve the Client Configuration. - Going forward, a client uses
+flowcrypt.com/shared-tenant-festo retrieve the Client Configuration. - Going forward, a client uses

-anytime it needs to update the Client Configuration and continues usingflowcrypt.com/shared-tenant-fes
+flowcrypt.com/shared-tenant-fesanytime it needs to update the Client Configuration and continues usingflowcrypt.com/shared-tenant-fesfor password-protected messages and all other APIs.

 -

-attempt fes.domain.com but fall back to shared-tenant-fes
+attempt fes.domain.com but fall back to shared-tenant-fesflow:

 - The client attempts to send a request to

-which results in a connection error. - The client falls back on
+fes.domain.com/api/which results in a connection error. - The client falls back on

-and receives the Client Configuration. - Going forward, the client continues attempting to call
+flowcrypt.com/shared-tenant-fesand receives the Client Configuration. - Going forward, the client continues attempting to call

-for all APIs going forward.
+fes.domain.com, the app will start usingfes.domain.comfor all APIs going forward.

 -

-use fes.domain.com/api/ exclusively
+use fes.domain.com/api/ exclusivelyflow:

 - The client attempts to send a request to

-which is successful. - The client retrieves the Client Configuration from
+fes.domain.com/api/which is successful. - The client retrieves the Client Configuration from

-successfully. - Going forward, the client continues to call
+fes.domain.com/api/successfully. - Going forward, the client continues to call

-for the Client Configuration, password-protected messages, and all other APIs.
+fes.domain.comfor the Client Configuration, password-protected messages, and all other APIs.

 -